ahoys/useful-sh/steam-workshop-collection-downloader/README.md

 Used with LinuxGSM to automatically download all mods in a Steam Workshop collection.

 ### Requirements
-- The LinuxGSM server must be installed first OR install steamcmd manually.
+- SteamCMD must be installed (included in LinuxGSM installation).

 ## Usage